-In the most basic sense, dumpster diving is the process of going through the trash to find items of value.
-Of course, what is considered to be of value varies greatly from person to person.
+In the most basic sense, dumpster diving is going through the trash to find items of value.
+Of course, what is considered valuable varies significantly from person to person.
 People dive into dumpsters and sift through garbage for many different reasons.
 For example, some search through other people’s trash to find food, clothing, and items to build a shelter.
-However, others are looking for discarded treasures like money, jewelry, etc. You know the old saying, “one man’s trash is another man’s treasure”.
+However, others look for discarded treasures like money, jewelry, etc. You know the old saying, “one man’s trash is another man’s treasure.”

 Technique Used by Private Investigators

 Sometimes, private investigators use the dumpster diving technique to sort through the trash, or other discarded materials, of individuals, businesses, and even large corporations.
-However, rarely is this technique used during the course of a typical background check.
-Instead, it is a technique that PI’s can use in certain circumstances.
+However, rarely is this technique used during a routine background check.
+Instead, it is a technique that PIs can use in certain circumstances.
 The goal is to find information that may be useful in a private investigation case.
 For example, you may find the following types of information to be helpful:

 - Documents containing personal information such as names, addresses, phone numbers, and even social security numbers.